affaible/embeddings-poc/README.md

 2. Discover patterns based on data and the assumptions
 3. Use the discovered patterns to form predictions
 4. Look critically at what happened
-5. Use the learning the criticism phase to revise the assumptions.
+5. Use the learning and criticism phase to revise assumptions

 ## Problem Statement